dofumo/Eri-Exam-Cheater/README.md

 # Eri-Online-Test-Cheating-Extension
-browser extension that allow you to cheat in protected online exam
+A minimalist Chrome extension that uses Gemini AI to quickly extract text and solve questions directly within your active tab.